pietrobraione/tardis/README.md

 }
 ```

+The launcher must create a `tardis.Options` object, configure it with the necessary options, then it must create a `tardis.Main` object and pass to its constructor the previously configured `Options` object.
+Finally, it must invoke the `tardis.Main.start()` method.
+Note that the command line TARDIS launcher is not much different from this: The main difference is that the command line TARDIS launcher parses the command line parameters to create the `tardis.Options` object.

-In both cases you need to set a number of options.
-The indispensable ones, that you *must* set in order for TARDIS to work, are:
+Shall you launch TARDIS via the command line or programmatically, you will need to set a number of options for it to work.
+The indispensable ones, that you *must* set in order to obtain any result, are:

-* `-java8_home` (command line) or `setJava8Home` (code): the path to the home directory of a Java 8 full JDK setup, in case the default JDK installed on the deploy platform should be overridden.
+* `-java8_home` (command line) or `setJava8Home` (code): the path to the home directory of a Java 8 full JDK setup, in case the default JDK installed on the deploy platform is not Java 8, or should be overridden.
 If this parameter is not provided, TARDIS will try with the default JDK installed on the deploy platform.
 * `-evosuite` (command line) or `setEvosuitePath` (code): the path to the EvoSuite jar file `evosuite-shaded-1.0.6-SNAPSHOT.jar` contained in the `lib/` folder.
 The same jar file must be put on the classpath (see previous section).
 * `-jbse_lib` (command line) or `setJBSELibraryPath` (code): this must be set to the path of the JBSE jar file from the `jbse/build/libs` directory.
 It must be the same you put in the classpath.
 If you chose to deploy the `tardis-master-<VERSION>-shaded.jar` uber-jar, set this option to point to it.
 * `-sushi_lib` (command line) or `setSushiLibPath` (code): this must be set to the path of the SUSHI-Lib jar file from the `runtime/build/libs` directory.
 If you chose to deploy the `tardis-master-<VERSION>-shaded.jar` uber-jar, set this option to point to it.